 In order to design effective policies to deal with foreign offenders, it is necessary to have access to current and accurate information and research about the proportion of foreign offenders involved in the criminal justice process, the range of sanctions or measures that are being imposed on such offenders and decisions on their release, transfer, extradition and expulsion (See §§J1-J5 of Recommendation on R (92) 17 Consistency in Sentencing).
-This rule, therefore, emphasises the need for authorities to fund and initiate research, which should be based on the collection of empirical information and data.
+Rule 43.1 therefore, emphasises the need for authorities to fund and initiate research, which should be based on the collection of empirical information and data.
 This body of information should be collated and analysed in a manner that enables comparisons and discussions with other states and organisations, and the evaluation and revision of policies to reflect contemporary realities and standards.
+(Rule 43.2-3)